203 Southpointe Ct, Murfreesboro, TN

 Does quartzite really need sealing?

 Yes, but as a precaution.
-It is denser than marble, so sealing about once a year is usually enough.
+It is denser than marble, so sealing about once a year is usually enough, with dense varieties needing it even less often.

 How do I know when to reseal quartzite?

 Use the water-drop test.
-If water soaks in or darkens the stone within 15 minutes, reseal.
+If water soaks in or darkens the stone within 15 to 30 minutes, it is time to reseal.

 Is quartzite hard to maintain?

-No. Daily care is just mild soap and water, plus periodic sealing — much easier than marble.
+No. Daily care is just mild soap and water, plus periodic sealing — much easier than marble, since quartzite resists etching.

 Caring for your quartzite?